OsmosysSoftware/document-service/CONTRIBUTING.md

-# Contributing to document-service
+# Contributing to DocumentService
 Welcome to the document-service project!
 We appreciate your interest in contributing to the project and making it even better.
 As a contributor, please follow the guidelines outlined below:

-## Table of Contents
+## Table of contents
 - [Got a Question or Problem?](#got-a-question-or-problem)
 - [Issues and Bugs](#found-any-issues-and-bugs)
 - [Submitting an Issue](#submission-guidelines)